Supporting Financial Capabilities in Our Communities

-Money Sense is a five-part television series designed to educate the public on personal financial issues and improve financial wellness.
-It is produced by Lakeshore Public Media in partnership with Centier Bank and the Plan Sponsor Council of America.
-Host Anthony Contrucci covers variety of topics including budgeting, financial planning, debt management, credit, protection against identity theft, and insurance.
-Money Sense is aired on Fridays at 8pm on Lakeshore Public Television.
-Lakeshore Public Television is available over the air on broadcast Channel 56.1, Comcast Channel 17 or 21, RCN Channel 4, and Channel 56 on AT&T U-Verse, DirectTV, and Dish Network.
+Money $ense is a television series designed to educate the public on personal financial issues and improve financial wellness.
+It was produced by Lakeshore Public Media in partnership with Centier Bank and the Plan Sponsor Council of America.
+Host Anthony Contrucci covers a variety of topics including budgeting, financial planning, debt management, credit, protection against identity theft, and insurance.
+Money $ense can be viewed at http://lakeshorepublicmedia.org/local-programs/money-sense/.

 NWI Times article - Making Learning About Money Fun